Environmental Education Programs for Families

 *When you visit a park, we strongly encourage you to practice social distancing as recommended by the CDC.

 1. Take an Animal Home Hike: Search for animal homes in deciduous trees (the trees that drop their leaves).
 Nests and holes should be more visible now.
-Look for tracks in the mud or snow.
+Look for tracks in the mud.

 2. Make Pine Cone Bird Feeders: Make a bird feeder from a found pinecone, cover it with peanut butter or shortening, and roll it in birdseed.
 Place the pinecone on a window ledge for observation or in the crook of a tree.

 Blend one part peanut butter (or suet, if available) with five parts corn meal and pack the mixture into the crevices of a large pinecone.
 This Audubon-approved, all-season mixture will attract woodpeckers, chickadees, titmice, and warblers.

 3. Journey to Pondview: Walk, bike or drive to Pondview Park (3036 Pondview Drive in Kettering).
 Find the trees with faces and take a selfie with your favorite one.
 Hint: These trees sit in a row near the meadow.